One very common and viable way of selling coffee online is doing so through Amazon.

 The fee structure can be a bit complicated because the value of the service is dependant on your sales volume and your own fulfillment costs if you hadn't used FBA.

 Fortunately Amazon provides a calculator that let's you compare your profitability using their service vs your own.

 The FBA service could be a god send if you are looking to launch a test or a "pilot" offering, and want to minimize risk by taking on all the overhead costs associated with inventory management and fulfillment.

 Ultimately you'll really need to crunch the numbers to decide if this is a better option, but if you want to test the waters as far as selling coffee on Amazon than this service makes that idea a lot easier to consider.

-4. Consider the Approval Process if You Sell Private Label Coffee
+Get Approval to Sell Private Label Coffee

 Selling private or white label coffee on Amazon isn't necessarily that much different than selling coffee from your own roastery, but there are a few more things to keep in mind.